 A CNBC report last year quoted an article in the Harvard Business Review that stated burnout accounts for an estimated $125 billion to $190 billion in healthcare spending each year.
 A 2017 study in the journal PLoS One cited major health risks related to job burnout.
 Risks include type 2 diabetes, coronary heart disease, gastrointestinal issues, high cholesterol, even death for those under 45.

-High stress jobs don’t always lead to burnout.
-Stress, if managed well doesn’t create a health hazard, and in fact can be a good thing.
-Stress can give you a jolt of energy, motivate you to accomplish tasks, even give you a short term memory boost.
+High-stress jobs don’t always lead to burnout.
+Stress, if managed well doesn’t create a health hazard, and in fact, can be a good thing.
+Stress can give you a jolt of energy, motivate you to accomplish tasks, and even give you a short-term memory boost.

 Conversely, employees can still suffer from burnout in low stress jobs.
 Some individuals and certain occupations are more susceptible to burnout than others.